johnwry/dm2/markdown/colossians/colossians.md

 ===

 b.
-Colossians 2:16b –<em>Therefore no one is to act as your judge in regard to food</em>… A legalist gets judgmental and demanding about your <strong><u>private</u></strong> life.
-Eating <em>food</em> is one of the most basic functions of life and the legalist wants to control it.
+Colossians 2:16b –* Therefore no one is to act as your judge in regard to food* … A legalist gets judgmental and demanding about your <strong><u>private</u></strong> life.
+Eating * food*  is one of the most basic functions of life and the legalist wants to control it.
 Romans 14:1-4, Mark 7:5-23, 1 Timothy 4:3-4

 ===